daneenjah/Bash/README.md

 pingtest.sh pings and address and returns the response in a nice clean format for status bars.

-vm_winows is just a script to open a vm.
+vm_windows is just a script to open a vm.